Skip to Content

 A see-through beard is a phenomenon where light shines through certain parts of the beard and reveals the underlying skin.

-As you’d expect, it’s definitely more obvious in certain types of light more than others.
+As you’d expect, it’s definitely more obvious in certain types of light than others.

-But it’s also important to realize that this is extremely common and can pretty much be considered normal.
+But it’s also important to realize that this is common.
 Even the darkest and thickest of beards can appear “see-through” at certain times.

 It’ll depend on the amount of light, for one.